Research

 Lowest-friction observability with caching and analyticsHeliconeFastest base-URL swap, deep request analyticsHobby free, Pro $79/mo, Team $799/moApache 2.0

-If you only read one row: pick Portkey for hosted governance, Kong AI Gateway when API management already runs on Kong, and FutureAGI when gateway routing must inform evals and guardrails.
+If you only read one row: pick FutureAGI when the gateway is one node of a self-improving loop that also covers evals, prompt optimization, and the next deploy.
+Pick Portkey for hosted governance, and Kong AI Gateway when API management already runs on Kong.
 For deeper reads: see the LLM gateway buyer guide, the Agent Command Center docs, and traceAI.

 Who TrueFoundry is and where it falls short